Anish-Sheganti/Anish-3229/README.md

 📋 Access and validate Leads tab

-📄 Generate HTML test reports automatically
+✅ Automated login and lead management workflows using Selenium WebDriver

+🧪 Executed with pytest and enhanced HTML reporting using pytest-html

-🔁 Continuous Integration with GitHub Actions
+🔄 Continuous Integration with GitHub Actions for automated test execution on every push

+🔗 Live Test Repo: github.com/kavyasri-singam/ExpressiveCRM

 ## 💡 About Me
 - Passionate about automation, testing, and delivering high-quality software